TerryOShea/ruby-minesweeper/README.md

 Just a little Minesweeper game written in Ruby.
-Run it from the command line like so: >> ruby minesweeper.rb
+Run it from the command line like so:

+>> gem install colorize
+>> ruby minesweeper.rb

 It's a 9x9 board with 10 mines.